charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2018.md

 Ultimately, it would probably make sense to automatically call associateElasticIp when we get the **instanceId** from the server, but I do yet do that.
 At this time, I want to complete each step separately so I can be sure it is working.
 Getting things to run more smoothly is work left for a later date.
 (Perhaps we'll do it this spring in Isit322?)

-## Turn it in

-- elf-tagger "finished final" "aws-provision"
-  - If you need to do this more than once, just use the same strings each time.
-The git tag number will sort out their order.
-- Merge your work into the **master** branch when you are done.

-Let me know which programs you want me to check to see if they are running correctly according the description in **systemd Service Complete**.
-If you have any doubt as to whether you are using the right port or the port name, then let me know what you used.
-For instance:

-- Program: System Check
-- Port: 30034
-- Environment Variable: ELF_SYSTEM_CHECK_PORT

-Recall that the official list of ports and names is in [SystemdServiceControl][sdsctrl].

 ## Charlie Notes

 Here are some key points I need to integrate into this document.

 - We spent a lot of time learning lots of good stuff, but also trying to get everyone up to speed to do aws-provision, but we didn't quite make it, and I was reluctant to admit it.
 I see it now.
 - So the unofficial plan at this writing is to have all the implementation of the server side code for aws-provision be extra credit.